saumil1400/Silence-Shines/README.md

 # Silence-Shines
-An integrated platform for deaf and dumb community.
+An integrated platform for deaf and dumb community who usually feel alienated from the society.
 <br>
 Our application aims to provide a collaborative platform for the community by helping them with :
 <br>